ciscoruiz/coffee/README.md

 This project is a set of common libraries which help to improve productivity while developing from medium to huge C++ projects.

+This project try to facilitate the development of medium to huge applications getting the twelve-factor methodology for building software-as-a-service apps.
+See https://12factor.net/ for more information.

 This framework contains a set of modules to boost productivity while developing C++ applications.
 The modules are:

 | Module | Comment|